Fijimacintosh: 2019–present

-Following the album's release, he would keep fairly quiet with his music, with him only releasing a handful of singles, and an EP dubbed Elements.
+Following the album's release, he would keep fairly quiet, only releasing a handful of singles and an EP titled Elements, with breakout records like “Blue Hair Dye” and “Living To Live”, produced by Bnyx.

-After having a quiet 2021 and 2022, Fiji would return, but as a guest rapper on his cousin, Trippie Redd's album, Mansion Musik, where he would be featured on "HIDEOUT", which serves as the 17th track to the album.
+After having an interesting 2021 and progressive 2022, Fiji would return as a guest rapper on his cousin Trippie Redd's album Mansion Musik, where he featured on "Hideout", serving as the 17th track on the album.

-Seven months after, on August 25, 2023, Fiji would release his fourth ever mixtape, dubbed NOCTURNAL.
-The album has 20 tracks, and features from notable names such as Trippie Redd, Lil Tracy, Lil B, and Dom Corleo, amongst others.
-The album showcases Fiji's versatility as a rapper, being able to make pop rap songs, while staying true to his genre.
+Seven months after, on August 25, 2023, Fiji would release his fourth mixtape, titled Nocturnal.
+The album has 20 tracks, and includes features from notable names such as Trippie Redd, Lil Tracy, Lil B, and Dom Corleo, amongst others.
+The album showcases Fiji's versatility as a rapper and ability to make pop rap songs while staying true to his genre.

+Reception

+Fiji has received praise and was co-signed by the late American rapper, PnB Rock.